 By default, online payments have a higher cost than those done in-person at retail locations.
 This is because the act of keying in a transaction online is riskier than dipping an EMV card in a terminal.
 The higher the risk, the higher the cost.
 Most businesses doing the majority of their transactions online are set up on a MOTO Tiered plan.

-There are ways to keep online credit card processing costs at a minimum.
+There are ways to keep ecommerce credit card processing costs at a minimum.
 By utilizing tools like AVS and collecting CVV, you will ensure that you’re paying the lowest cost since you’re using security tools to prevent fraudulent transactions.
 You can also eliminate costs by minimizing the number of providers you work with.

 Do you have any questions based on this information?
 Post a question in the comment section below and we’ll happily get back to you.